Minimum Inhibitory Concentration Assay (MIC)

 MIC plays a critical role in research and development (R&D), helping to evaluate the efficacy of new antimicrobial compounds, guide formulation decisions, and support claims for regulatory submissions or product labeling.

-• The tubes are intubated at 37 ยฐC for 18 hours
+• The tubes are then intubated at 37 ยฐC for 18 hours

-• The microdilution test is performed using a 96-well microtitre plate.
+• A 96-microtitre well plate is used in this test method.
 Approximately 50 – 100ยตL of broth medium is transferred into each well.

 • Each well is inoculated with a defined volume of bacterial suspension, typically ~5ร—10^5 CFU/mL.